Create a planning report story

 As part of the publishing process, the story checker will review all content for permission issues and flag anything with sharing permissions that are more restrictive than that of your story.

-After you publish, the header status changes to Published.
-Now you can share the story with colleagues for feedback, and you can return to edit at any time.
+After you publish, you are taken to the live version of your story.
+Now you can share the story with colleagues for feedback.
+You can return to edit at any time.
 If you do make further edits, you'll see the status change to Unpublished.
 Changes and any edits you make won't affect the published story until you click Publish again.